awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 Install the CDK Pipelines module along with any others you'll be using\.

 **Tip**
 Be sure to commit your `cdk.json` and `cdk.context.json` files in source control\.
 The context information \(such as feature flags and cached values retrieved from your AWS account\) are part of your project's state\.
-By design, cached values cannot be retrieved in a CI/CD environment, so having them in `cdk.context.json` is critical to successful deployment\.
+The values may be different in another environment, which can cause instability \(unexpected changes\) in your results\.

 ------
 #### [ TypeScript ]